 For example, the following offices accept credit card or debit card payments for all immigration fees

-Whereas some INM offices expect you to go to a partner bank make a payment and bring back the proof of payment.
-Many INM offices take credit card payments. however, be prepared for their card machine to be down. in case this happens, the INM officer will give you a bank you can pay your immigration fees at and bring a receipt back to INM.
+Whereas some INM offices expect you to go to a partner bank, make a payment, and bring back the proof of payment.
+Many INM offices take credit card payments.
+However, be prepared for their card machine to be down.
+If this happens, the INM officer will give you a bank you can pay your immigration fees at and bring a receipt back to INM.

 If you aren’t working with an immigration facilitator, we suggest getting in line at your local INM office or “delegacion” as early as 6 am to be one of the first people in line.
-At some INM offices, they only issue a limited number of appointments a day- which makes it even more important that you get in line as early as possible.
+Some INM offices only issue a limited number of appointments a day, making it even more important that you get in line as early as possible.

 Waiting For Your Appointment

 Once you are in the canje process and are waiting for your upcoming appointment with INM, you cannot leave Mexico without special permission.